Data Center Colocation

 Power and Network Accessibility

 This is the backbone of the data center.
 Without accessibility to commercial power and redundancy or full access to reliable connectivity, a data center is useless.
 While a geographic area may have access to a reliable power grid, take into consideration the location of the main generation power station(s), substations and feeds to where your data center will be built.
 If multiple commercial power feeds are available, this will be an inherent benefit to easily ensuring redundancy at your facility.
 It would also be beneficial to research outages suffered by the local power companies and what their average response time was.
 For the most reliable connectivity and continuous uptime, access to numerous tier one network providers is essential.

 Do you want to build from scratch or find a suitable building that needs modified or rebuilt?
 Is there room for expansion in the area in which you are looking?
 Is the area accessible by multiple roadways or near an airport?
 Does the local or state government offer any tax incentives for choosing their city or are there tax breaks that your customers could utilize?
 These are all questions to ask when choosing your data center site location.

 While all of these things must be vetted before choosing to build, each colocation provider will prioritize their requirements differently.
 At Expedient, 75 percent of our customers are located within a two-hour drive to their data center.
 Being local provides us advantages as previously stated and it’s a critical element that we consider when building new data centers.
 Expedient also ensures geographic diversity in disparate locations, each at a low risk of natural disaster.
-Furthermore all of our data centers are interconnected with a 10Gbps fiber ring and they have multiple fuel, network and power suppliers to ensure redundancy, uptime and availability.
+Furthermore all of our data centers are interconnected with a multi-gigabit fiber ring and they have multiple fuel, network and power suppliers to ensure redundancy, uptime and availability.